RedHatProductSecurity/osim/docs/overview.md

 ## Deployment

-* `OSIM_RUNTIME` stores static information about the UI and backends.
+* `OSIM_`-prefixed environment variables store static information about the UI and backends.
 * The runtime configuration is written to `/dev/shm` because that is one of 2 user-writable directories in the container image.
     * `/tmp` is not used because other junk may be placed there, and some separation of concerns can prevent confusion.
-* `"osimVersion":{}` must be the last entry in the `OSIM_RUNTIME` JSON object, because the osim container substitutes the value in by truncating the rest of the string.
 * Logs are written to stdout/stderr, but we may log to a file in the future for more configurable and secure routing options.